garden-io/garden/docs/reference/providers/kubernetes.md

 [providers](#providers) > [kaniko](#providerskaniko) > tolerations

 Specify tolerations to apply to each Kaniko builder pod.
 Useful to control which nodes in a cluster can run builds.
-Same tolerations will be used for the util pod unless they are specifically set under `util.tolerations`
+The same tolerations will be used for each util pod unless they are specifically set under `util.tolerations`

 | Type            | Default | Required |
 | --------------- | ------- | -------- |